Camille McMillan on Un-Lost: “It’s about looking”12/12/2017 Read more

-The worldwide exhibition will be launched on December 12th, 2017, and run for three months until February 15th, 2018.
+The worldwide exhibition will be launched on December 12th, 2017, and run for two months until February 15th, 2018.
 Working alongside a variety of handpicked locations, a selection of framed prints will be made available to view and purchase at fourteen pop-up galleries around the world.
 A full catalogue of the exhibition’s selected works will be available to purchase on the website, un-lost.com.

 More details about the exhibition, and a closer look at the concept behind it, will follow around the official launch on 12th December.
 Stay tuned with Apidura, and the fourteen selected gallery locations, for updates.

 Giro – Esher, UK